mmartial/ComfyUI-Nvidia-Docker/README.md

 ### 5.1.
 Virtualenv

 The container pip installs all required packages to the container, then creates a virtualenv (in `/comfy/mnt/venv` with `comfy/mnt` being mounted with the `docker run [...] -v`).

-This allows for installations of python packages using `pip3 install` after running `docker exec -t comfy-nvidia /bin/bash` and from the provided `bash` prompt activating the `venv` with `source /comfy/mnt/venv/bin/activate`.
+This allows for installations of python packages using `pip3 install`.
+After running `docker exec -t comfy-nvidia /bin/bash` and from the provided `bash`, activate the `venv` with `source /comfy/mnt/venv/bin/activate`.
-From the `bash` prompt you can run `pip3 freeze` or other `pip3` commands such as `pip3 install civitai`
+From the `bash` prompt you can now run `pip3 freeze` or other `pip3` commands such as `pip3 install civitai`

 ### 5.2. user_script.bash

-The user script can perform many operations.
-Because this is a Docker container, updating the container will wipe any additional installations that are not in the "run" directory, so it is possible to force some reinstall without modifying the `Makefile`.
+The `run/user_script.bash` user script can perform additional operations.
+Because this is a Docker container, updating the container will remove any additional installations that are not in the "run" directory, so it is possible to force some reinstall at runtime.
-It is also possible bypass the ComfyUI command started (for people interested in trying the `--fast` for example).
+It is also possible to bypass the ComfyUI command started (for people interested in trying the `--fast` for example).

+To perform those changes, be aware that:
-The container image is a Ubuntu 22.04 with CUDA and CuDNN.
+- The container image is Ubuntu based.
-The `comfy` user is `sudo` capable.
+- The `comfy` user is `sudo` capable.

 A simple example of one could be: